 Types of Web Hosting

-- Generally speaking, there are four types of hosting:
+Generally speaking, there are three types of hosting you’ll see advertised:

 - Shared Hosting